swift-server/swift-aws-lambda-runtime/readme.md

 Swift AWS Lambda Runtime was designed to make building Lambda functions in Swift simple and safe.
 The library is an implementation of the [AWS Lambda Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) and uses an embedded asynchronous HTTP Client based on [SwiftNIO](http://github.com/apple/swift-nio) that is fine-tuned for performance in the AWS Runtime context.
 The library provides a multi-tier API that allows building a range of Lambda functions: From quick and simple closures to complex, performance-sensitive event handlers.

-## Project status

-This is the beginning of a community-driven open-source project actively seeking contributions.
-While the core API is considered stable, the API may still evolve as we get closer to a `1.0` version.
-There are several areas which need additional attention, including but not limited to:

-* Further performance tuning
-* Additional trigger events
-* Additional documentation and best practices
-* Additional examples

 ## Getting started

 If you have never used AWS Lambda or Docker before, check out this [getting started guide](https://fabianfett.de/getting-started-with-swift-aws-lambda-runtime) which helps you with every step from zero to a running Lambda.